Introduction to Bacon & the Art of Living

 Marriage and Meat Curing in Africa

 Oscar, life is interesting.
-The art of cutting meat and curing it developed very carefully around the world in the hands of skilled artisans.
-When I think back over the years as transport rider, I have seen such artisans among the Khoe, the San and the black native peoples of South Africa.
+The art of cutting meat and curing developed around the world in the hands of skilled artisans.
+When I think back over the years as a transport rider, I have seen such artisans among the Khoe, the San and the black native peoples of South Africa.
 They too developed their own unique way of “curing” and smoking meat.
-As is the case in Europe and England, the traditions developed and have been handed down for millennia through guilds and, as is the case in Africa, through the Sharmas and the woman of the villages over our vast continent.
+As is the case in Europe and England, traditions developed and have been handed down for millennia through guilds and, as is the case in Africa, through the Medicine men and woman and over our vast continent.
 I am planning Minette and my engagement to be done in the tradition of these great people and one day, I hope, that we will feature their curing arts in our factory.
 To produce the best bacon on earth, not by way of copying what is done here in Wiltshire or in Denmark, but by giving the world something very special – cured meats done the way it has been done for many years in Africa.
 This way we celebrate their culture in the engagement of Minette and me and one day we will showcase their best meat dishes in our factory in Cape Town.

-I am looking forward to meet everybody very soon.
+I am looking forward to meeting everybody very soon.
 I will mail this letter as soon as we dock in Cape Town and await your imminent arrival.
+What I am talking about in terms of the African tradition of meat curing is small and completely unsuited for producing the vast quantities produced by Harris.
+We entered one of the most exciting worlds that exists on our planet!

 Warm greetings from somewhere in the Atlantic ocean!